FiscalNote/BillSum/README.md

 ## Running Bert Models

 0. Clone https://github.com/google-research/bert.
-Replace the `run_classifier.py` file with `billsum/bert_helpers/run_classifier.py` (adds custom code to read data in and out of files)
+Replace the `run_classifier.py` file with `billsum/bert_helpers/run_classifier.py` (adds custom code to read data in and out of files).
+Install dependencies as described in this repo.

 1. Create train.tsv / test.tsv files with `billsum/bert_helpers/prep_bert.py`.
 These will be stored under `PREFIX/bert_data` (set `$BERT_DATA_DIR` to point here)